jpitts/eth-community-discussions/proposals-to-bridge.md

-# Bridging To & From Ethereum
+# Bridging To & From Ethereum mainnet

 This document outlines solutions and discussions about bridging.
 Mostly focusing on bridging Ethereum mainnet to side-chains, or Ethereum mainnet to other major chains.